 From this prompt you can run all sorts of commands and code.
-The first thing we'll do is run
+The first thing you'll do is run

 help().
-This will tell us where to start exploring the REPL.
+This will tell you where to start exploring the REPL.
 To run code in the REPL, type it in next to the REPL prompt.

 help() next to the prompt in the REPL.